I Tried CBD in My Tea, and Here's What I Felt

 Over the course of the next four days, I only noticed mild effects when I would take the CBD with my tea before bed.
 During the day, I felt nothing.
 I decided to up my dosage to a full stopper for the three remaining days.
 That's when I began to notice some differences.

-My first day with two full droppers (32mg), I felt incredibly relaxed, almost too relaxed.
+On my first day with two full droppers (32mg), I felt incredibly relaxed, almost too relaxed.
 I struggled a bit to find motivation for work.
 Thankfully, it was a Saturday, so I could afford the luxury of laziness.
-I didn’t experience any “head” symptoms, like dopiness or feeling spaced out, as some people with higher doses report.
+I didn't experience any "head" symptoms, like dopiness or feeling spaced out, as some people with higher doses report.
 But I did certainly feel a bit disconnected from my sense of drive.
 That night, when I used another whole dropper in my tea, I fell to sleep rapidly and slept harder than I had slept in some time.

-The next day, the effects of my first higher-dose day weren’t as strong.
-I was able to accomplish my work and felt productive, but a certain “edge” was taken off my mind.
-When I work, I typically feel crunched or pinched by deadlines, even when I’m on not late.
-The higher CBD didn’t fully erase the “urgency” I feel with my work, but it helped me feel calmer, less frantic.
+The next day, the effects of my first higher-dose day weren't as strong.
+I was able to accomplish my work and felt productive, but a certain "edge" was taken off my mind.
+When I work, I typically feel crunched or pinched by deadlines, even when I'm not late.
+The higher CBD didn't fully erase the "urgency" I feel with my work, but it helped me feel calmer, less frantic.

-For that, my week with CBD counts as a win, and I will likely keep taking it, especially during periods of high stress or anxiety.
+For what it's worth, my week with CBD counts as a win, and I will likely keep taking it, especially during periods of high stress or anxiety.
 I may also venture to try other options, like gummies.
 Other brands have different formulations that may make the effects of CBD more or less powerful, too.
-Though my total dose, even on the “high” dose days, was well within the recommended limits for a first-time user, I would be curious to see the impact of a higher dose.
-I’ll just be sure to do it on days when I don’t have deadlines.
+Though my total dose, even on the "high" dose days, was well within the recommended limits for a first-time user, I would be curious to see the impact of a higher dose.
+I'll just be sure to do it on days when I don't have deadlines.